 The comic series is a fun but at-times confusing one.
-There are many directions that season 2 could go in, but we already have an idea of what the next instalment could entail.
-This is based on the season 1 finale and some hints that the official Invincible Twitter account has already dropped.
+There are many directions that Invincible season 2 could go in, but we already have an idea of what the next instalment could entail.
+This is based on the season 1 finale and some hints from the series' official Twitter account.

-First, let’s look at Invincible episode 8.
-Mark, aka Invincible, and the Guardians of the Globe are all that stands between Viltrum’s invasion of Earth.
+First, the Invincible season 1 finale.
 Omni-Man was supposed to conquer the planet for the Viltrumite Empire but, after realizing that he couldn’t kill Mark and, by proxy, enslave humanity for his people, he tearfully heads out into space for an unknown destination.

-Season 2 is certain to pick up this plot thread.
-Mark will be tasked with keeping Earth safe from the Viltrumites and, in turn, help the Coalition of Planets halt the Viltrum Empire from carrying out its universe-wide expansion.
-Mark already knows that a Viltrumite fleet is on its way thanks to Allen the Alien’s warning.
-The latter has a big part to play in the comics from this point on, so if they’re anything to go by, Mark and Allen’s friendship will only grow stronger from here on out.
+Season 2 is should pick up this plot thread.
+Mark will be tasked with keeping Earth safe from the invading Viltrumites and help the Coalition of Planets stop the former from carrying out their universe-wide expansion.
+Mark already knows that a fleet is on its way thanks to Allen the Alien’s warning and, with Allen having a more prominent role in the comics from this point on, we can expect the duo's friendship to grow throughout season 2.

-As an extension of that, we should find out where Omni-Man/Nolan has gone.
+We should also find out where Omni-Man/Nolan has gone.
 In the comics, Nolan flies off to invade another planet, which he hopes will act as recompense – with the Viltrum Empire – for deserting his posting on Earth.
-There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which is also covered extensively in the comics.
+There’s a lot more for the TV series to cover regarding Mark and Nolan’s relationship, which continues to be explored extensively in the comics, too.
 We’ll be here forever if we dive too deep into this father-son bond so, for now, we’ll say we hope to see some of J.K.
 Simmons’ Nolan next season.

-The show should be entering cosmic territory in season 2 as well, so expect stranger worlds, weirder characters and a universe-spanning plot to translate from page to screen.
+As an offshoot of the above, the show should be entering cosmic territory in season 2 as well.
+Expect stranger worlds, weirder characters and a universe-spanning plot to be translated from page to screen.

-The season 1 finale also teased other potential story beats for its successor.
-We should get a continuation of the Sequids storyline, which didn’t get a proper ending in season 1.
-Here, we know that a Martian has infiltrated Earth after he traded places with one of the human astronauts.
+Season 1's final episode also teased other potential subplots for its successor.
+We should see more of the Sequids storyline, which didn’t get an official conclusion.
+We know that a Martian has infiltrated Earth after he traded places with one of the human astronauts.
 In tandem to that, the astronaut who was left behind on Mars is now being controlled by the Sequids, which could spell bad news for Earth if this parasitic race charts a course for the blue planet.

 What's the plan in the meantime? pic.twitter.com/PZQp2xX7HyMay 3, 2021

-One interesting tidbit is new story elements that didn’t make it into Invincible’s comic run.
+One interesting piece of news concerns story elements that didn’t even make it into Invincible’s comic run.
 In a chat with Beyond the Trailer, Kirkman revealed that he hoped to include storylines in the TV show that he couldn’t fit into the graphic novels when he was writing them.
-One example that Kirkman gives concerns Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4, but it’s unclear if this will form part of season 2.
+One example that Kirkman gives relates to Damien Darkblood, who was banished back to Hell by Cecil Stedman in episode 4.
+It’s unclear if this will form part of season 2, though.